Last Updated on

 Many birds have all but disappeared as breeding species over the last twenty years: including Whinchat, Yellowhammer, Cuckoo, Swift and Skylark.
 Barn Owl too.

 However Raven and Buzzard still nest in the trees along the wooded ramparts of the old hill-fort and an occasional Red Kite quarters the valley below.
 Song Thrush have increased in numbers; Mistle Thrush and Nuthatch breed in the Churchyard.
 Bullfinch, Chaffinch, Goldfinch and Dunnock nest in the lane, as they always have; Great Spotted Woodpecker and Coal Tit in the nearby wood; Sedge Warbler in the marsh in Spring.
 And Stonechat on waste ground in autumn.
 In winter rutted rain-filled tracks in the field gateways and damp marshy field corners sometimes turn up Jack Snipe, and Woodcock probe the soft soil under the wild crab at the woodland edge.
 I have even seen a Short Eared Owl hunting over the marsh one winter evening.

 ...
-Follow me, if you will, as I ramble through the year writing about birds.
-Share your own encounters - leave a comment, tell me about your patch - be part of the story ...
+Join me, if you will, as I ramble through the year writing about birds, nature, art and poetry.
+Share your own encounters, or poems - leave a comment, tell me about your patch - be part of the story ...

-I've drawn extensively on the resources of the Richard Jefferies Society in particular the Blog of Dr Rebecca Welshman and Simon Coleman who have already done much of the transcription of Jefferies writings enabling me to reference quite long passages without having to copy type from the original text of his books and essays.
+I've drawn extensively on the resources of the Richard Jefferies Society in particular the Blog managed by Dr Rebecca Welshman with Simon Coleman who have already done much of the transcription of Jefferies writings enabling me to reference quite long passages without having to copy type from the original text of his books and essays.